 Lily and Barney's fathers abandoned them when they were fairly young.
 Lily has clear trust issues with her father, and Barney has a breakdown upon finding that his father has settled down and raised a happy suburban family.

-Friends: Although Played for Laughs, Monica suffers a lot of emotional abuse from her mother who either ignores or criticizes her.
-Chandler's childhood was also pretty horrible.
-(His parents skipped his first parents' day, announced their divorce on Thanksgiving, had orgies with the poolboys in front of him, and used him as a pawn in their fights).
-Both characters are clearly screwed up as a result, Monica striving to be perfect at everything because she never feels good enough, and Chandler using humour as a defence to hide his crippling insecurity.
+Friends: Although Played for Laughs, Monica suffers a lot of emotional abuse from her mother, who either ignores or criticizes her.
+Chandler's childhood was also pretty horrible; his parents skipped his first parents' day, announced their divorce on Thanksgiving, had orgies with the pool boys in front of him, and used him as a pawn in their fights.
+Both characters are clearly screwed up as a result, Monica striving to be perfect at everything because she never feels good enough, and Chandler using humour as a defense to hide his crippling insecurity.
 It's not until they fall in love and build a loving relationship together that their self-esteem improves.

 SantanaLopez from Glee had a abusive grandmother who tried to sell her once, threatened to beat her with a chair, and apparently insulted and demeaned her grandchild so much she forgot her real name.
 When she told her she was lesbian, she kicked her out of her house, leaving Santana homeless and has refused to have any more contact with her.